Skip to main content

 Synchronous Requests

-All cloro API monitoring endpoints follow a consistent request and response structure.
+cloro API monitoring endpoints follow a mostly consistent request and response structure, with the Google Search endpoint being the main exception.

 Request structure